UPDATE 1-Mali transitional government restores ousted Camara as defence minister | Law-Order

 Camara was one of the leaders of an earlier coup in August last year that ousted then-President Ibrahim Boubacar Keita.
 Military officers detained Ndaw and Prime Minister Moctar Ouane on May 24, hours after they announced a new government that excluded Camara and another colonel involved in the Aug.
 2020 coup, Modibo Kone, who had been in charge of security.

 The leader of last month's coup, Assimi Goita, was appointed interim president on Monday, with a civilian, Choguel Maiga, named to serve as prime minister.
 The rest of the Cabinet including Camara was announced on Friday in a decree read out on state television.
-Kone will lead the environment ministry while another colonel, Daoud Aly Mohammedine, was appointed security minister.
+The former security minister, Kone, was not included in the new government lineup.
+Another colonel, Daoud Aly Mohammedine, was appointed security minister.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)